 - Treating bed bug bites:

-- Some several creams and ointments can be used to treat bed bug bites.
+- Several creams and ointments can be used to treat bed bug bites.

 - Calamine creams are often a solution to treat bed bug bites.

-- Like for mosquito bites, baking soda and water paste can lessen the itchy feeling that comes on with bed bug bites.
+- As for mosquito bites, baking soda, and water paste can lessen the itchy feeling that comes on with bed bug bites.